 Slots

-Component slots are used to pass structured UI content (template fragments) to components.
-Their key difference from attributes lies in the content type they convey: attributes pass data while slots pass interface structures.
-Through slots, parent components can insert custom DOM content into specified locations of child components, enabling greater flexibility and reusability.
-This makes slots an essential mechanism for building layout containers, modals, list renderings and other generic components.
+Component slots are used to pass structured UI content, that is, template fragments, into a component.
+Their biggest difference from attributes lies in the kind of content being passed: attributes pass data, while slots pass interface structure.
+Through slots, a parent component can insert custom DOM content into specific locations of a child component, enabling greater flexibility and reusability.
+This makes slots essential when building generic components such as layout containers, modals, and list renderers.

 Basic Usage